swidtags/rpm2swidtag/README.md

 ## Keeping SWID tags in sync with installed rpm packages

-DNF plugin `swidtags` can be used to create SWID tags for newly installed packages and remove SWID tags for packages removed, automatically, after DNF transaction finishes.
+DNF plugin `swidtags` can be used to fetch SWID tags from dnf/yum repository metadata, keeping the SWID information synchronized with package installations, upgrades, and removals via DNF operations.

+When the `rpm2swidtag_command` option is configured (pointing to `/usr/bin/rpm2swidtag`) in `/etc/dnf/plugins/swidtags.conf`, SWID tags will be locally-generated for packages for which they are not available in the dnf/yum repository.

 ```
 usage: dnf swidtags {regen,purge}